tjcsl/ion/CONTRIBUTING.md

 ## Issues
 - Please use the templates.
 If none of them is a perfect match, choose the closest one.

-## Security vulnerabilities & Responsible Disclosure
+## Security Vulnerabilities & Responsible Disclosure
 Please see [our security policy](SECURITY.md).
 Do not report security vulnerabilities in the public issue tracker.

 ## Pull Requests